rjkviegas/skills-workshops/week-4/process_modelling_web_request/README.md

 2) Understand how information is sent between each component when a browser makes a request

+This is a diagram showing a very common way to structure web applications.
 ![](mvc.png)

 What are each of the components on this diagram?